 This model comes in size S (narrow faces) and size L

-Goggles that are too tight can cause discomfort, leave marks and even create water inlet holes.
+A mask that is too tight can cause discomfort, leave marks and even create water inlet holes.

 It is not necessary to press against the lenses with your hands, a light suction effect is usually enough for swimming sessions without water inlet holes.

 The straps ideally should rest 2-3 cm above your ears.

 This position with optimise the grip and comfort of the mask.

 - rinsing your mask (only if necessary) by simply dipping it in water

 - avoiding directing powerful jets of water at the inner surface of the lenses.

 - storing the mask in its case after each session to prevent damage to the lenses (on the inner surface there is an anti-fog coating and on the outer surface to prevent scratches)

 - not exposing it to temperatures of over 60°c